NicoArroyo84/testwud/README.md

 # Wud Technical Test

-The app shows a list of users retrieved using a simple server API as well as allowing to save new users.
+The app shows a list of users retrieved by using a simple server API and allowing to save new users.

-In the users view (users in the menu) a list of the current users are display in a table with their data.
+In the users view (users in the menu) a list of the current users are displayed in a table with their data.
 New users can be added by clicking on "Add User" button and completing the form.

-First and last name are mandatory.
-Email is not mandatory but needs to be a valid email.
+First and last names are mandatory.
+Email is not mandatory but needs to be valid.

 ## Resume

-A user service has been created to communicate between the server and our controller.
+A user service has been created to communicate the server and the user controller.

-The server API service is implemented in api/server.js.
-The request header has been modified to allow CORS operations in all operations.
+The server API service is allocated in api/server.js.
+The request header has been modified to allow all CORS request operations.

-To create the navbar wudNavbar dynamically the states are get in the component controller, then using the ngrepeat directiveall the states with a label property are created.
-To know which states have a label defined a custom filter has been applied (isUndefined) in its controller.
+To create the navbar wudNavbar dynamically the states are get in the component controller, then using ngrepeat directive to populate all the states that has a "label" property.
+To know which states have this property defined a custom filter has been applied (isUndefined) in its controller.

-To validate the email a directive (validateEmail) with this porpuse has been added which is been used in the user creation form, overwriting the angular default one (default one allows for instance email@sun.xx with ".xx".
+In order to validate the email a directive (validateEmail) with this porpuse has been added which is used in the user creation form, overwriting the angular default one (default one allows for instance email@sun.xx with ".xx".

 ### Prerequisities

 Nodejs npm and gulp to run it

 ### Installing